Hong Kong Healthcare Blog - OT&P

 Malaria Treatments

 Antimalarial medications that prevent malaria can also treat it.
 However, if you took an antimalarial to prevent malaria, you shouldn’t receive the same one to treat it.
-So make sure to inform your doctor about the antimalarials you've taken8.
+So make sure to inform your doctor about the antimalarials you've taken.

 • The type of malaria you have